rich-dobbs-13440/chromatofore-octoprint-plugin/raw_README.md

      Added: When adding an actuator, start with last defined actuator and increment channels  Use the same board.
 - **Version 0.4.257 (9/3/2023)**:
      Added: Display current board address even if it has been deleted from the list of servo or GPIO boards.
+- **Version 0.4.324 (9/4/2023)**:
+     Revised: Development Roadmap to merge version 0.5 and 0.6 features into version 0.5, and created a different 0.6 version.
+     Refactored: Moved board list management features out of main plugin class, into I2cBoard.js.

 <!--